History of the Program

 Becoming a Right to Write Facilitator

 Serving as a volunteer facilitator of a R2W workshop can be both incredibly rewarding and extraordinarily challenging.
-Workshop facilitators will need to be able to nurture the creative processes of 3-10 writers, balancing ideals with the realities of the work.
+Workshop facilitators will need to be able to nurture the creative processes of 3-10 writers, balancing ideals with the realities of the facilitating writing workshops.
 Cohorts of volunteers help construct the semester long, integrated curriculum with exercises that will motivate, support and challenge the writers.
 The task of the facilitator is not for everyone.
 As such, a selection process has been established to obtain qualified facilitators.
 Each year, about 15 facilitators are needed to run the program.
 Undergraduate and graduate students wishing to become a facilitator in the R2W program need to complete an application and attend an interview.
 The application can be found in the "forms" section of the MySLC R2W page.

 Once selected, facilitators will need to:

 - Attend all workshops to prepare for work in the jail (one in the fall and one in the spring)

 - Prepare lesson plans for each of the sessions with other facilitators and communicate weekly with the graduate student coordinator

 - Attend and facilitate weekly writing/reading workshops with individuals who have been incarcerated

 - Communicate with graduate student coordinator and other SLC group members on issues/challenges of work Attend debriefing sessions when scheduled

 Overview of Sessions